 If you're ready for an awesome quarter — one where you make a big impact and grow your business or career — start it off right with clear, inspiring quarterly goals that people really care about (not to be confused with the watered-down vague annual goals in the HR system).

 Goals should provide immediate purpose, clarity and focal points; they're how and why teams rally to great achievement.
-With clear short-range goals, people make better trade offs as workload increases and things compete for time, as they inevitably do.
+With clear short-range goals and OKRs, people make better trade offs as workload increases and things compete for time, as they inevitably do.

-In the absence of short-range goals, teams are soon adrift in the "sea of incoming" — the next email, the next crisis, the next idea from the boss.
+In the absence of short-range goals or OKRs, teams are soon adrift in the "sea of incoming" — the next email, the next crisis, the next idea from the boss.

 Want to launch into your best quarter ever, but don’t know how to start framing real-time goals?
 Start by restating your vision, then articulating compelling goals and ambitious metrics.
 Better yet, implement OKRs this quarter to help your team achieve the best possible results.
 Use these tips to articulate your vision, goals and metrics and make them real decision drivers this quarter: